JackSmack1971/ARCHONRELOADED/README.md

 # Access the platform
 open http://localhost:3737
 ```

+See [.env.example](.env.example) for the full list of required API keys and database settings.

 **🎯 Ready in 3 minutes** - ARCHON provides a complete AI development environment with knowledge management, real-time collaboration, and MCP integration for AI coding assistants.